zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/docs/005_final_action_and_more.md

       markAsDeleted: true
     })

     // We don't really need to let the client know what were we doing here.
-Just let them now the record have been deleted. return res.json({
+Just let them know that the record have been deleted. return res.json({
       message: 'Delete Successfully.'
     })